Emerald of Mars

 Marsh creatures opened easily to the hand of Scholar Rodemm, and the three

 entered a huge room flanked with walls of grey and silver computers, strange

 scientific devices, and machinery that both Carter and Tars Tarkas had

 "Speak what you will, John Carter."

-from any wounds he received, stood and told Rodemm that he was a friend, sympathetic to
+from any wounds he received, stood and told Rodemm that he was a friend,

-with other matters.. replenishing the Barsoomian Seas with water, and many
+busy myself with other matters.. replenishing the Barsoomian Seas with

-distinctly, and turned to leave the chamber.
+quietly and distinctly, and turned to leave the chamber.
 Thirty feet separated

 and seeing that the roof of the cavern they were in was nearly a hundred